iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 10. Implement Custom 404 Page adding WildCard Route, redirect to option in the angular routing Module
 11. Separate all the Routing Configuration Code into the another file app-routing.module in the Angular
 12. Introduction to Routing Guards.
 Implementation of canActivate Route Guard in the angular
+13. Implementation canActictivate Route Guard for the Nested Child Routes in the Angular